Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

 [Re: the sexual act between the artist and Yeong-hye] “A dazzling light came from her naked body, making him squint, and he couldn’t see the area above her breasts—as though the source of the light was somewhere around her face.
 He spread her legs; her thighs parted with an ease that could only mean she was awake.
 A green sap, like that which oozes from bruised leaves, began to flow out from her vagina when he entered her.
 The acrid sweetness of the grass was so pungent he found it difficult to breathe.
 When he pulled out on the point of climax, he saw the whole of his penis was stained green.
 A blackish paste was smeared over his skin from the lower stomach to his thighs, a fresh sap which could have come from him or her.” (p.
 103-4)

 Taken as a hallucination, the imagery of the sex scene is horrifically similar to the series of Yeong-hye’s bloody dreams that are interspersed throughout Mr. Cheong’s first-person narrative of Part 1 (“The Vegetarian”).
-Other readers, like me, will think the dreams more sensationalist, violent and gross, than artistically aesthetic.
+Other readers, like me, will think the dreams more sensationalist and violent, but they are surely intended as artistically aesthetic–art brut.
 Surely they are horrific in intent, but I found the first three dreams messy to the point of overkill.
 Fragmentary horror scenes with much spurting blood.
-Repetitions about things bloody—pierced bodies, bloody hands, bloody face, slimy mucus, etc.—become weak in effect; the dream descriptions went on too long and were, as horror writing, quite clichéd.
+Repetitions about things bloody—pierced bodies, bloody hands, bloody face, slimy mucus, etc.—become weak in effect through frquency; the dream descriptions went on too long and were, as horror writing, somewhat clichéd.
 Horror and blood-letting scenes, as with sexual pornographic scenes, may these days often seem merely vulgar and clichéd for many readers.
 Too much of our “arts” are soaked in blood.
-Not so many, however, are soaked in vegetable goo.
+Not so many, however, are soaked in green vegetable goo.

 The change from omnivore to vegan is a change that many people experience in our time, and a realistic fiction might be made of such a story.
-What else is intended in telling the story of Yeong-hye’s transformation is what made me read the novel over and over, combing it for meaning and motivation.
+What else is intended in telling the story of Yeong-hye’s transformation is what made me read the novel and then study it, combing it for meaning and motivation.
+It has much to say about a family’s ignorance and denial, about male exploitation of women, and about the on-set of mental illness.
+In this last regard, it exposes further social ignorance and even professional medical inadequacy to treat a mentally ill patient.

 [In Part 2, “Metamorphoses and ‘The Vegetarian,’” I will continue to examine the human to plant metamorphosis in other literatures.]